José Luis Palomino

 Palomino began his professional career with San Lorenzo, before joining Argentinos Juniors in 2013.
 After the 2013–14 season, he moved to Ligue 1 club Metz.
-In 2016 Palomino signed with Bulgarian club Ludogorets Razgrad, with whom he won league title, before joining Atalanta in June 2017.
+In 2016 Palomino signed with Bulgarian club Ludogorets Razgrad, with whom he won league title, before joining Atalanta in June 2017 for €4.7 million.

-Playing in both centre–back and left–back positions, Palomino is capable of playing in aerial play and tackling.
-At Atalanta, under the manager of Gian Piero Gasperini, Palomino established himself as a starting line-up defender, playing either in the middle or on the left of a back three.

 Club career

 San Lorenzo

 Born in San Miguel de Tucumán, Argentina, Palomino started his youth career at San Lorenzo, one of Argentina's historic sides, joining the club when he was thirteen years old.
 Palomino previously played for León XIII School before leaving the academy, due to his mischief.
 After progressing through the ranks of the club's youth system, he was promoted to the first team.

 Palomino made his San Lorenzo debut, starting the match and played 54 minutes before suffering an injury, resulting in his substitution, as the club 3–2 won against Tigre on 27 September 2009.
 Following the recovery of his injury, he continued to remain in the substitute bench for the next six months.
 Palomino did not make another appearance for the side until on 26 April 2010, when he played the full 90 minutes of a 2–0 loss against Boca Juniors.
 Having broken into the first team, he went on to make five appearances for San Lorenzo.

 In the 2010–11 season, Palomino, however, found himself placed on the substitute bench following the new management of Ramón Díaz.
 He made his first appearance for San Lorenzo on 10 October 2010, playing the whole game, in a 2–0 loss against Lanús.
 A month later on 21 November 2010, Palomino made his second appearance of the season for the club, as he helped them keep a clean sheet, in a 0–0 draw against River Plate.
 After the match, Díaz praised Palomino's performance "for having played "one of the best games" of his short career, after fulfilling the role of "marking Ariel Ortega."
 His performance was subjected of a transfer bid from Primeira Liga side Benfica, which San Lorenzo rejected the bid.
 Since then, he found himself in and out of the first team, as the 2010–11 season.
 In the last game of the season against Banfield, Palomino set up the equalising goal, resulting in a 1–1 draw.
 At the end of the 2010–11 season, he made eleven appearances in all competitions.